arenaoftitans/arena-of-titans/README.rst

 - The ``app`` folder contains the code of the application (JS and HTML).
 It is structured as follow:

   - Directly in the folder the bootstrap files for the application.
   - The ``game`` folder for everything related to the game.
-This folder is then splitted in:
+This folder is then split in:

     - ``game.js`` and ``game.html`` the main page for the game.
 It contains a router to navigate between create and play.
     - ``create`` for widgets and services used to create the game.